gerlecztamas/advertising/README.md

   * Stores the connection to the database in a variable making it reusable.
 * getAllUsers
   * Stores the queried advertisements in an array and returns them to the controller.

+ ## Controller layer

+ Controller layer communicates between the View and Service/Model layers.

+ ### UserController

+ #### Attributes

+ * The controller has a UserService field to retrieve data from the database through that.

+ #### Functions

+ * getAllUsers
+  * The controller handles the request from the View layer and uses the UserService to return all users stored in an array to the View layer.

+### AdvertisementController

+ #### Attributes

+ * The controller has a AdvertisementService field to retrieve data from the database through that.

+ #### Functions

+ * getAllAdvertisements
+  * The controller handles the request from the View layer and uses the AdvertisementService to return all advertisements stored in an array to the View layer.